algilliland/ovt-data-pipeline/Addtl_instruct.md

 ## Updating the Pipeline to Accept a New Ontology

-Ontopilot is utilized to manage ontologies, you can check out their wiki or this basic ontology development reference page to begin the process of creating a new ontology. https://github.com/stuckyb/ontopilot/wiki/Ontology-development#column-names-for-all-ontology-entities
+Ontopilot is utilized to manage ontologies, you can check out their [wiki](https://github.com/stuckyb/ontopilot/wiki/Ontology-development#overview).

 Once you have your ontology completed, you are able to integrate it with the data pipeline. process/config.py expects a default ontology to be referenced.
 The OVT's default ontology is hosted on GitHub.

+Additional preprocessing can be done to accomplish reasoning that is intractable with ELK reasoning.
+For example, ppo-data-pipeline adds additional reasoning on the phenophase_descriptions to account for presence traits.